Blog 13.8.2024

 6. Dare to have difficult conversations

 In my experience, this aspect of ethical competence is the most challenging.
 How can we move from avoiding conflicts to engaging in dialogue and learning together?
 I believe that conflict is a natural and inevitable part of interaction, as people have different values, perspectives, and goals.
 Conflict means making these visible and should not be confused with aggressiveness or malice.
-When was the last time you had a work-related, difficult conversation where you recognized an ethical dimension?
+When was the last time you had a work-related, difficult conversation where you recognised an ethical dimension?
 Our ability to approach conflicts and learn from them together is built on the previously described aspects, which is why it is natural to start self-leadership by increasing self-

 awareness.